-Your health insurance coverage will end on the last day of the month in which you leave covered employment.
+If you are a state employee, your health insurance coverage will end on the last day of the month in which you leave covered employment.
 You may elect to extend your health insurance for up to 18 months from this date or convert your coverage to an individual policy; you will pay the premiums.
-For more information visit the Department of Human Resource Management website at dhrm.virginia.gov.
+For more information, visit the Department of Human Resource Management website at dhrm.virginia.gov.